Ted Lerner

-Theodore Nathan Lerner (October 15, 1925 – February 12, 2023) was an American real estate developer, and managing principal owner of the Washington Nationals baseball team.
-He was the founder of the real estate company Lerner Enterprises, the largest private landowner in the Washington metropolitan area, which owns commercial, retail, residential, and hotel properties, as well as Chelsea Piers in New York City.
-In 2015, Forbes magazine named him the richest person in Maryland.
+Theodore Nathan Lerner (October 15, 1925 – February 12, 2023) was an American real estate developer and managing principal owner of the Washington Nationals baseball team.
+He was the founder of Lerner Enterprises, the largest private landowner in the Washington metropolitan area, which owns commercial, retail, residential, and hotel properties, as well as Chelsea Piers in New York City.
+In 2022, with a net worth of $6.4 billion, he was tied for the richest resident of Maryland.

 Early life and education

-Lerner was raised in an Orthodox Jewish family in Northwest Washington D.C., the eldest of three children born to Mayer, a 1921 emigrant from British Mandatory Palestine (modern day Israel), and Ethel, who emigrated from Lithuania.
-He attended Raymond Elementary School, McFarland Junior High, and graduated from Roosevelt High School in 1944.
+Lerner was raised in an Orthodox Jewish family in Northwest Washington D.C., the eldest of three children born to Mayer, a 1921 emigrant from British Mandatory Palestine (modern day Israel), and Ethel, who immigrated from Lithuania.
+He attended Raymond Elementary School, MacFarland Junior High, and graduated from Roosevelt High School in 1944.

+As a teenager, Lerner sold newspapers, using the proceeds to attend baseball games.
+He was an usher during the 1937 Major League Baseball All-Star Game.

-Lerner served with the U.S. Army as a typist during the latter part of World War II.
+Lerner served with the U.S. Army as a typist during the latter part of World War II, where he was stationed at Fort Hood in Waco, Texas.
 Using the G.I.
-Bill, he attended George Washington University, where he received first an Associate of Arts and then an L.L.B. from the George Washington University Law School in 1949.
+Bill, he attended George Washington University, where he received an Associate of Arts in 1948 and then an L.L.B. from the George Washington University Law School in 1950.
 While in law school, he sold homes on the weekends, which piqued his interest in real estate.